richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

       Provided centralized debugging macro for minimal and verbose debug logs.
    10. Removed 1 unnecessary macro in mbedTLS configuration.
       Also used mbedTLS configurables intended for memory footprint optimization.
+   11. Move certificates from data section to text section, that is from data memory to program memory using __flash__ and memcpy_pm2dat.
+       Then data is loaded to heap memory and immediately freed after calling mbedTLS function since mbedTLS allocates heap memory and performs deep copy.
+       Since we already have a lots of program memory available, this helps provide a balanced memory headroom (data memory and program memory) for the sensor integration.

 ### Scalability